mlochbaum/BQN/doc/range.md

         »⍟3 'b'+↕8

 One interesting use of Range is to find, at each position in a boolean list, the most recent index that has a 1.
 To do this, first get the array of indices for `b`, `↕≠b`.
-Then multiply `b`, reducing indices where a `0` is found to 0.
+Then multiply by `b`, reducing indices where a `0` is found to 0.

         ⊢ b ← 0‿1‿1‿0‿0‿0‿1‿0